nadrino/kotor-walkthrough/kotor/walkthrough/070_Leviathan.md

 - New Sith have respawned
 - Left: 2 Sith at the end of the corridor
 - Then right -> Soldier -> 3 -> turn right at the first corridor you see -> 2 Siths
+- Kill all by taking all corridors
+- Elevator -> Hangar

 ## Hangar